abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter14.md

 that as well.

-A: Well there are a few different words that sometimes get tied into the phrase “letting go.” *Abhinivesāya*: all *dhammas* are not to be clung to.
+A: Well there are a few different words that sometimes get tied into the phrase “letting go.” *Nālaṃ abhinivesāya*: all *dhammas* are not to be clung to.
 Not clinging is, of course, letting go. *Paṭinissagga* directly means relinquishment or letting go. *Vossagga* is relinquishment, particularly around the sense of self—letting go of the sense of self or “I.”

 This comes up in many suttas in which the Buddha outlines a course of practice.
 Each step of the practice is accompanied by reflection on